Cartons

 About Cartons

-Cartons refer to a type of packaging for food and beverage products you purchase at the grocery store.
-They are easy to recognize and available in two types—shelf-stable and refrigerated.
+Cartons are packaging for food and beverage products you purchase at the grocery store.
+They are recognizable and available in two types—shelf-stable and refrigerated.
 Shelf-stable cartons, which can be found on shelves in grocery stores, contain juice, milk, soy milk, soup and broth, and wine.
-Refrigerated cartons include milk, juice, cream and egg substitutes.
+Refrigerated cartons include milk, juice, cream, and egg substitutes.
 These cartons can be found in the chilled sections of grocery stores.

-The paper fiber contained in cartons is extremely valuable and useful to make new products.
-The area of the country you live in (and the local mill) determines what your cartons will become.
+The paper fiber in cartons is valuable and useful for making new products.
+The area of the country you live in, and the local paper mill, determines what your cartons will become.
 Some mills recycle cartons into tissues, while others use the paper fibers to make office paper.
-In some cases, they are even being used as one of the materials for wall boards manufacturing.
+In some cases, cartons are some of the materials used for wallboard manufacturing.

 Tetra Pak is carton packaging for food and beverages.
 See details.